Lack of Follow Up Syndrome

 - Low priority.
 Time and money are the two primary commodities.
 The problem you solve lacks urgency.
 So she opts for a quick temporary fix to buy her some time.

 - Doesn’t trust your expertise.
 Your potential client needs assurance that you will deliver the results you promise.
 Gaining trust doesn’t need to be a long, drawn out process.
-Social proof, sharing information and developing a relationship build trust and credibility.
+Social proof, sharing information and developing a relationship can quickly build trust and credibility.

 People require information and trust before they say yes.
 Yet 80 percent of the time lack of follow up causes a warm connection to turn cold.

-Here’s what entrepreneurs tell me:
+Here’s what accounting professionals tell me:

 - “I don’t have enough time to follow up.”